onlinejavaclass/onlinejavaclass.github.io/data/archive/design-patterns/structural/composite.md

 That was all about the composite design pattern!
 As always thanks for reading this article.
 You can find the whole code of this article at [this address](https://github.com/metao1/design-patterns/tree/master/src/main/java/com/metao/dp/composite).
-You can find the whole codes and another deign pattern examples in [link](https://github.com/metao1)

-To support me simply give me a star in the [GitHub project of this project](https://github.com/metao1/design-patterns)
+To check another deign patterns's example on GitHub check [GitHub project](https://github.com/metao1/design-patterns)